KaemonIsland/edh-playtest/README.md

 showcase **decks** (primers, stats, changelogs, game logs), **playtest** solo or against rules-based bot opponents, and browse **all cards** by set to log what you open.

+The whole app is built around one loop: **discover cards you already own → build the deck → playtest it → take notes → update the list → know exactly what to change in paper.** It's desktop-only, dark-only, and collection-first — search defaults to what you own, and adding a card uses the printing in your binder, not the newest reprint.

 Card data, prices, and rulings come from [MTGJSON](https://mtgjson.com); card images come from [Scryfall](https://scryfall.com)'s CDN (reconstructed from each card's Scryfall id).
 Not affiliated with Wizards of the Coast.
 Unofficial Fan Content permitted under the WotC Fan Content Policy.